agustus9/Cloud-Security-Portfolio/README.md

 Focuses on continuous security monitoring and incident response tailored for cloud environments.
 Participants implement and manage cloud-native SIEM solutions like Azure Sentinel, AWS Security Hub, or Google Chronicle, alongside IDS/IPS tools like Snort or Suricata.
 They learn to configure cloud monitoring services (AWS CloudWatch, Azure Monitor, Google Cloud Operations Suite), set up automated alerting, and utilize threat intelligence feeds and SOAR platforms to detect, analyze, and respond to security incidents efficiently.
 Emphasis is placed on maintaining operational resilience and automating response workflows in a dynamic cloud landscape.

+### **IAM Best Practice:**
+Enable continuous monitoring of access and user activity.
+Implementation: Use Azure Sentinel, AWS Security Hub, or Google Chronicle combined with CloudTrail, Azure Monitor, or Google Cloud Operations to track access logs.
+Configure alerts for suspicious activity, integrate with SOAR platforms, and enforce automated incident response workflows, ensuring proper access oversight.

 ---

 ## Domain 6: Legal, Risk, and Compliance![Badge](https://img.shields.io/badge/Legal-Risk-green?style=for-the-badge&logo=gavel)

 Covers the regulatory frameworks governing cloud security, such as GDPR, HIPAA, PCI DSS, ISO/IEC 27001, and FedRAMP.
 It explains the specific security controls, data handling requirements, and audit procedures mandated by each regulation.
 Participants learn to perform risk assessments aligned with NIST SP 800-30, conduct cloud-specific audits, and develop compliance strategies that incorporate cloud security controls.
 This ensures organizations meet legal obligations, protect sensitive data, and maintain audit readiness in cloud environments.

+### **IAM Best Practice:**
+Ensure access controls and identity policies support regulatory compliance.
+Implementation: Leverage tools like Saviynt, SailPoint, or CyberArk to automate access reviews, enforce policies aligned with standards like GDPR, HIPAA, and PCI DSS, and maintain audit trails.
+Conduct risk assessments and compliance audits regularly to verify that IAM controls meet legal and regulatory requirements.

 ---